 Nikon camera rumours 2017

-So what else could we see from Nikon before long?
+Nikon recently released the D850,so what else could we see from Nikon before long?
 Well, there are some rumblings of a D5x model, whose name suggests a D5 body with a high-resolution sensor.
 The development of a new sensor for the D850 would lend this particular rumour more credibility, but such a strategy normally sees the more advanced, pricier model released first, which makes it seems somewhat less likely.

 Nikon admitted earlier in the year that it would be focusing more on the premium end of the mirrorless market, and admitted that it’s developing a new mirrorless camera.
 As with most announcements of these kind, the language used here is deliberately obscure; surely at any one point, the likelihood is that a manufacturer will be developing their next model anyway?